JaibreyonLourens/Koffie/README.md

 php artisan migrate:fresh --seed

-if you get a date related errors just retry the migration
+if you get a date related error just retry the migration